 Have a plan for when you put it down

-If you are playing your guitar in winter then your home is mostly likely dry and the heater runs quite a bit.
+If you are playing your guitar in winter then your home is most likely dry and the heater runs quite a bit.
 This means that your home needs more humidity added to it then in summer when the outside humidity does the job.
 As you set your guitar down in between jamming sessions you may want to purchase a small made-for-guitar humidifier that helps keep your guitar’s wood stay in tip-top shape.
 Also, make sure you keep your guitar away from the heating/cooling registers in your home.
 Those dramatic shifts in temperature can warp your guitar’s neck.
 Finally, be careful to remove your guitar from your car if it will be hot outside.
 You may leave your guitar in your car during cooler temperatures.
 I recommend leaving your guitar in its case when you aren’t playing it.
-This insures the kids/cats/dogs/neighbors don’t play it.
+This ensures the kids/cats/dogs/neighbors don’t play it.

 These five things are not the only things you should do with your new guitar (besides playing it, of course), but they are an excellent start.
 If you have questions, I’d be glad to answer them.
-Email me at email@example.com or visit my Contact Page and send me a message that way.